-§ 337.30 Payment of Penalties¥, Fees, Interest, or and Costs.
+§ 337.30.
+Payment of Penalties, Fees, Interest, and Costs.

-An administrative civil penalty, fees, penalties and interest, imposed by statute, erand ether costs imposed on the dam owner under this article shall be due and payable to the department within sixty (60) calendar days after a final order has been served.
-All penalty payments and ether-monetary sums recovered shall be deposited into the Dam Safety Fund established by Water Code section 6308.
+An administrative civil penalty, fees, penalties and interest imposed by statute, and costs imposed on the dam owner under this article shall be due and payable to the department within sixty (60) calendar days after a final order has been served.
+All monetary sums recovered shall be deposited into the Dam Safety Fund established by Water Code section 6308.